Blogs & Websites

 • Better user experience: Lazy loading images can provide a better user experience by ensuring that only the images that are relevant to the user are loaded.
 This can help to reduce distractions and improve the overall browsing experience.

-Here are some of the drawbacks of using lazy load images:
+Here are some of the CONS of using lazy load images:

 • Initial load time: The initial load time of your website may be slightly slower when using lazy-loading images, as the images will not be loaded until they are visible to the user.
 However, this delay is usually very short and is often imperceptible to the user.